Integrated threat theory: Experimental Support

 Since ITT makes a causal claim that perceived threat causes prejudice, studies using an experimental design are necessary.
 Some researchers have taken on this task to experimentally manipulate types of realistic and perceived threat in order to examine if they cause prejudice.
 For example, Esses et al. (1998) and Esses et al. (2001) carried out research studies in which they manipulated the research participants' understanding of economic threat posed by immigrants.
 Esses et al. (1998) had Canadian undergraduate student participants read one of two editorials that were written for the study.
 One editorial discussed a new group of immigrants with no mention of the job market while the other editorial discussed the same group and emphasized their success in finding jobs despite the scarcity of jobs in Canada.
 They then studied the effects of perception of economic threat, a type of realistic threat, on attitudes about immigrants and reported willingness to help immigrants.
 Results showed that participants that read the editorial that emphasized competition had less favorable attitudes towards immigrants and were less likely to approve of programs to empower immigrants.
 Esses et al. (2001) carried out similar experiments with very similar editorials.
 Their results showed that participants that read articles that emphasized the tough job market had more negative attitudes towards the immigrants, were less supportive of their immigration into Canada, and were less supportive of programs to empower immigrants.
 The data from these research studies provide some support for the causal influence of realistic threat on prejudice against immigrants.

 The causal influence of symbolic threat on prejudice was partially explored in a study by Branscombe & Wann (1994), who focused on perceived threat to ingroup identity in particular.
 The participants, undergraduate females from the U.S., answered questionnaires about their levels of pride in their American identity at the beginning of the study.
 They then manipulated the participants' perceived threat to ingroup identity using video clips, which either showed an American or a Russian boxer beating the other in a match.
 After seeing one version of the video, participants completed a questionnaire that measured their desire to distance themselves from the outgroup, in this case, Russians.
 The results of this study showed that increased perception of threat to ingroup identity raises a desire to distance oneself from the outgroup.
-This provides some experimental evidence that perception of threat to ingroup identity may causes greater prejudice towards outgroups.
+This provides some experimental evidence that perception of threat to ingroup identity may cause greater prejudice towards outgroups.
 However, further experimental research is necessary in order to more firmly and widely establish the causal role of realistic and symbolic threats in prejudice.